Dangerous Driving Policy

 At Catch Technologies Inc. (“Catch”), safety is a non-negotiable priority.
 Every driver operating on the Catch platform must drive responsibly, comply with all applicable traffic laws, and ensure the safety of riders, pedestrians, and other road users always.

-Catch enforces a Zero-Tolerance Policy for dangerous, impaired, or aggressive driving, consistent with Canadian federal and provincial standards.
-Drivers who violate this policy risk immediate suspension or permanent deactivation of their Catch Driver Account.
+Catch enforces a zero-tolerance policy for dangerous, impaired, or aggressive driving, in line with Canadian federal and provincial standards.
+Violations may result in immediate suspension or permanent deactivation of a Catch Driver Account.

 Examples of dangerous driving under this policy include, but are not limited to: